AC Monza: Rivalries

 Monza's main rivalry is with fellow Lombardy club Como; it has been defined as the "hottest derby in Serie B".
 The two clubs first played each other in Como on 19 November 1922, with the match ending in a goalless draw.
-The rivalry began on 4 June 1967, when Monza beat Como 1–0 in the decisive promotion play-off match of the Serie B. It became more intense on 13 April 1980; with Monza leading 3–1, Como equalised in the last minute with a penalty.
-The 3–3 draw ended Monza's chances of promotion to the Serie A.
+The rivalry began on 4 June 1967, when Monza beat Como 1–0 in the decisive Serie B promotion play-off.
+It became more intense on 13 April 1980; with Monza leading 3–1, Como equalised in the last minute with a penalty.
+The 3–3 draw ended Monza's chances of promotion to Serie A.

 Another important rivalry is the one with Pro Sesto, which is based in the adjacent city Sesto San Giovanni.
 Historically, the two sides have had a tradition of beating the other away from home.
 Monza also have a more recent rivalry with Pisa; in 2007, the two sides played in the Serie C promotion play-off final.
 Pisa won in extra time, and opposing supporters began attacking each other.
-In 2022, the two sides met once again in a decisive promotion play-off final, this time for the Serie A: Monza won in extra time, and reached the first division for the first time in their history.
+In 2022, the two sides met once again in a decisive promotion play-off final, this time for Serie A: Monza won in extra time, and reached the first division for the first time in their history.

 In the media

 During the 1955–56 Serie B, Monza's first season after their merger with Simmenthal, Monza's San Gregorio stadium hosted the first free-to-air televised football match in Italy.
 The match was broadcast by RAI and commentated upon by Nicolò Carosio, and was played on 8 October 1955 between Monza and Verona.
 The match ended in a goalless draw.
 Monza earned ITL700,000 (€13,000) from the broadcast.
 Only 1,500 spectators attended the game because most fans were watching it on television in local bars.

-Italian actor Renato Pozzetto, in the 1979 film The Finzi Detective Agency, played a private investigator Riccardo Finzi, a supporter of Monza who said: "Io sono del Monza, non riusciremo mai a venire in Serie A" (I support Monza, we will never be able to reach the Serie A).
+Italian actor Renato Pozzetto, in the 1979 film The Finzi Detective Agency, played a private investigator Riccardo Finzi, a supporter of Monza who said: "Io sono del Monza, non riusciremo mai a venire in Serie A" (I support Monza, we will never be able to reach Serie A).
 The line became a part of local culture and was used in a fan chant: "Il nostro Calcio Monza è in C1, e non andremo mai in Serie A. Ma io non mollerò, questa è la mia mentalità.
 Segui anche tu la squadra della tua città" (Our Calcio Monza is in [Serie] C1, and we will never make it to Serie A. But I will not give up, this is my mentality.
 You should follow your hometown team too).